 Portrait of UMFA Donors Gertie and Dick Butler painted by Betty Dortch Russell.

-The story of the United Methodist Foundation began with a group of far-sighted Methodists, more than 50 years ago.
+The story of The Methodist Foundation for Arkansas (formerly The United Methodist Foundation of Arkansas) began with a group of far-sighted Methodists, more than 50 years ago.
 Since 1963, generations of men and women like the late Gertie and Dick Butler have made second-mile contributions to the Foundation to create endowment funds that strengthen and expand ministries in Arkansas.

-Dick Butler spent many years helping the fledgling United Methodist Foundation of Arkansas become the strong ministry partner it is today.
+Dick Butler spent many years helping the fledgling Foundation become the strong ministry partner it is today.
 One of the original incorporators in 1963, he had a hands-on, day-to-day role in managing the investments of the Foundation from the start until his death in 1999.

-The late Bishop Kenneth Hicks had a substantial – and concrete – role in the history of the United Methodist Foundation of Arkansas.
-In 1981 when UMFA President Jim Argue Jr. joined the Foundation, there were very limited operating funds and office space.
-Soon Bishop Hicks had a door cut from his office to a small conference room to provide additional space for the Foundation.
+The late Bishop Kenneth Hicks had a substantial – and concrete – role in the history of the Methodist Foundation for Arkansas.
+In 1981 when the Foundation President Jim Argue Jr. joined the organization there were very limited operating funds and office space.
+Soon Bishop Hicks had a door cut from his office to a small conference room to provide additional space.
 He also allowed his assistant, Janice Goldman, to provide administrative support.

 Bishop Hicks marveled at the faith of the donors who put their confidence in the Foundation in its early years and those who continue to keep it strong.
 He stated that the Foundation holds high the banner for stewardship in our Conference.
 It is the caretaker of hundreds of legacies left by faithful and generous United Methodists across Arkansas.